bolderflight/ams5915/README.md

 ## Arduino

 Simply clone or download and extract the zipped library into your Arduino/libraries folder.
+In addition, the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) must be installed.
 The library is added as:

 ```C++
 #include "ams5915.h"
 ```

 An example Arduino executable is located in: *examples/arduino/ams5915_example/ams5915_example.ino*.
-Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other Arduino devices.
+Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other Arduino ARM devices.
+This library is **not** expected to work with AVR devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *ams5915*.
 The header is added as: